-One crucial aspect positively affecting the health outcomes of BMIs (and most counseling techniques, for that matter) involves the ability of the therapist to establish rapport and to express empathy [Miller and Rollnick 2002].
+One crucial aspect affecting positively the health outcomes of BMIs (and most counseling techniques for that matter), involves the ability of the therapist to establish rapport and to express empathy [Miller and Rollnick 2002].
 Empathy is a complex phenomenon with no established definition to date.
-However, there is a general consensus that empathy can involve cognitive attributes or affective attributes which can also be combined during full-blown empathy [Goldstein and Michaels 1985].
+However, there is a general consensus that empathy can involve cognitive attributes or affective attributes, which can also be combined during full-blown empathy [Goldstein and Michaels 1985].
 Cognitive attributes of empathy involve cognitive reasoning used to understand another person's experience and to communicate that understanding [Hojat 2007] (or putting oneself in someone else's shoes).
-Emotional or affective attributes of empathy, on the other hand, involve physiological arousal and spontaneous affective expressive responses to someone else's display of emotions [Wispé 1987] (e.g., people often unconsciously mimic someone else's perceived expressions of distress or joy).
-Someone can have a reflex-like affective physiological reaction to someone's experience (without cognitively understanding it), or a cognitive understanding of that person's situation (without physically expressing it), or both.
+Emotional or affective attributes of empathy, on the other hand, involve physiological arousal and spontaneous affective expressive responses to someone else's display of emotions [Wispé 1987] (e.g. people often mimic unconsciously someone else's perceived expressions of distress or joy).
+Someone can have a reflexlike affective physiological reaction to someone's experience (without cognitively understanding it), or a cognitive understanding of that person's situation (without physically expressing it), or both.

-Because of their text-based-only interfaces, current CBIs can therefore only express limited empathy (mostly reflected in the choice of textual wording of the intervention).
+Because of their text-based only interfaces, current CBIs can therefore only express limited empathy (mostly reflected in the choice of textual wording of the intervention).

-Fortunately in the last decade, at the same time as CBIs are being developed and studied in healthcare, information systems research has promoted the study of emerging technologies for healthcare systems [Davis et al. 2010]; and computer science research has progressed in the design of simulated human characters and avatars with anthropomorphic communicative abilities [Cassell et al. 2000] as emerging technologies that can change the fundamental nature of human-computer interactions.
-Expressive virtual characters have become increasingly common elements of user interfaces for a wide range of applications, such as interactive learning environments, e-Commerce, digital entertainment, and virtual worlds.
+Fortunately in the last decade, at the same time as CBIs are being developed and studied in healthcare, information systems research has promoted the study of emerging technologies for healthcare systems [Davis et al. 2010], and computer science research has progressed in the design of simulated human characters and avatars with anthropomorphic communicative abilities [Cassell et al. 2000] as emerging technologies that can change the fundamental nature of human-computer interactions.
+Expressive virtual characters have become increasingly common elements of user interfaces for a wide range of applications such as interactive learning environments, e-commerce, digital entertainment, and virtual worlds.

-Virtual characters who specifically focus on dialog-based interactions are called embodied conversational agents (ECAs), also known as intelligent virtual agents (IVAs).
-ECAs are digital systems created with an anthropomorphic embodiment (be it graphical or robotic) and capable of having a conversation (albeit, still limited) with a human counterpart using some artificial intelligence broadly referred to as an "agent".
-With their anthropomorphic features and capabilities, they interact using humans' innate communication modalities, such as facial expressions, body language, speech, and natural language understanding, and can also contribute to bridging the digital divide for low-reading and low-health literacy populations, as well as for technophobic individuals [Bickmore et al. 2009; Neuhauser and Kreps 2011].
+Virtual characters who specifically focus on dialog-based interactions are called Embodied Conversational Agents (ECAs), also known as Intelligent Virtual Agents (IVA).
+ECAs are digital systems created with an anthropomorphic embodiment (be it graphical or robotic), and capable of having a conversation (albeit still limited) with a human counterpart, using some artificial intelligence broadly referred to as an "agent".
+With their anthropomorphic features and capabilities, they interact using humans' innate communication modalities such as facial expressions, body language, speech, and natural language understanding, and can also contribute to bridging the digital divide for low reading and low health literacy populations, as well as for technophobic individuals [Neuhauser and Kreps 2011; Bickmore et al. 2009].

-In this article, we posit that (1) using well-designed virtual empathic characters or ECAs for the delivery of BMIs has the potential to increase users' engagement and users' motivation to continue to interact with them, and that as a result, (2) users' increased exposure to engaging evidence-based BMIs will increase their effectiveness for behavior change.
+In this article, we posit that 1) using well-designed virtual empathic characters or ECAs for the delivery of BMIs has the potential to increase users' engagement and users' motivation to continue to interact with them, and that as a result 2) users' increased exposure to engaging evidence-based BMIs will increase their effectiveness for behavior change.

-In the rest of this article, we first review current research on motivational brief interventions (BMI) and embodied conversational agents (ECA).
-We then discuss our approach to develop a novel modality for the computer-delivery of brief motivational interventions (BMIs) for behavior change in the form of a 3D personalized On-Demand VIrtual Counselor (ODVIC), accessed anytime anywhere over the internet and shown in Figure 1.
-We currently focus our work on alcohol consumption as a target behavior based on a successful evidence-based BMI intervention, the Drinker's Check-Up (DCU) [Miller et al. 1988], whose existing computer-based delivery via a text-based interface has been shown to significantly help problem drinkers reduce alcohol consumption [Hester et al. 2005].
+In the rest of this article, we first review current research on Motivational Brief Interventions (BMI) and Embodied Conversational Agents (ECA).
+We then discuss our approach to develop a novel modality for the computer-delivery of Brief Motivational Interventions (BMIs) for behavior change in the form of a 3D personalized On-Demand VIrtual Counselor (ODVIC), accessed anytime anywhere over the internet, and shown in Figure 1.
+We currently focus our work on alcohol consumption as a target behavior based on a successful evidence-based BMI intervention, the Drinker's Check-Up (DCU) [Miller, W., Sovereign, R. and Krege 1988], whose existing computer-based delivery via a text-based interface has been shown to significantly help problem drinkers reduce alcohol consumption [Hester et al. 2005].